 - putting students on the pathway to careers by expanding the number of Vocational Education and Training (VET) options in schools.

-To learn more about our exciting initiatives, view the
+To learn more about our exciting initiatives and what we have delivered, view the

 Ideas into action